 Operational readiness is essential for production-grade agentic systems:

-• Observability: implement end-to-end tracing across the workflow, with correlated traces for AI decisions, data extraction, and ERP interactions; publish dashboards for latency, throughput, and exception categories.
+- Observability: end-to-end tracing across the workflow; dashboards for latency, throughput, and exception types.

-• Security and access control: enforce least-privilege access for AI agents, ensure secure storage of supplier data, and implement robust authentication/authorization for ERP adapters.
+- Security and access control: least-privilege for AI agents; secure storage of supplier data; robust authentication for ERP adapters.

-• Data privacy and retention: define retention policies for procurement data, invoices, and logs; ensure compliance with data protection regulations and financial reporting requirements.
+- Data privacy and retention: retention policies for procurement data, invoices, and logs; regulatory compliance.

-• Resilience and disaster recovery: design for failover of AI services and ERP adapters; implement replayable event logs and durable queues to recover from outages with minimal data loss.
+- Resilience and DR: failover for AI services and ERP adapters; replayable event logs and durable queues for data recovery.

 Strategic Perspective